puzzle/ansible-rancher/README.md

 # Ansible Playbooks and Roles for Rancher

+**Disclaimer!**: We use this as a base for our own and customer setup at puzzle.
+Heavy work in progress and a lot of things that can be improved.
+Feel free to contribute.
+I'm happy to assist.

 These Ansible playbook and roles can be used to:
 * create a Rancher Control Plane using [rke]() and [helm]()